Skip to Content

 Making stuffed peppers is SO easy.
 Plus, even the vegetable-haters in your house should be able to handle these.

-My easy pellet grill stuffed peppers are filled with a rice & beef filling that’s been seasoned with onions, celery, tomato sauce, and all of the best spices!
+Mine are filled with a hearty rice & beef filling that’s been seasoned with onions, celery, tomato sauce, and all of the best spices!

 Throwing these on your Traeger grill for a couple of minutes adds an AWESOME smoky flavor that’s like something you’ve never had before.
 It’s a really fun way to put a twist on the classic!